 - Powdered Sugar

-The first layer to add is coconut.
+The first layer to add is flaked coconut.
 Spread it across the bottom of the baking dish.

 Sprinkle chocolate chips over the coconut layer.
 Then distribute the chopped pecans the same way.